Hop

 most notably insect pests and wheat and potato disease.

-hop growing districts of England and the varieties
+growing districts of England and the varieties associated

-associated with them.
-It details all aspects of growing,
+with them.
+It details all aspects of growing, earthing up,

-earthing up, manuring and tying.
-There are also sections
+manuring and tying.
+There are also sections on hop pests,

 |